dirakx1/ai/finetunning/FINETUNNNING.md

 * Combinations of task could also be harder
 * Having an agent
 * model sizes need more computing resources.
-* PEFT: parameter eficient finetunning (more efficience on trainning) or example LoRa (lo range adaptation).
+* PEFT: parameter eficient finetunning (more efficience on trainning) or example LoRa (low range adaptation).
-* Frrezing layers
+* Freezing layers
-* LOra: Low Rank adpatation of LLMs